SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Karrera.md

 ## About

-With this driver, it is possible to monitor **Grass Valley Karrera** devices with SNMP.
+With this connector, it is possible to monitor **Grass Valley Karrera** devices with SNMP.

 The different parameters from the device are displayed on multiple pages according to the subject of the parameters.

-The driver implements all traps to update the corresponding values and to generate alarms immediately.
+The connector implements all traps to update the corresponding values and to generate alarms immediately.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**